4d/docs/website/translated_docs/es/WebServer/webServerConfig.md

 Compression level for all compressed HTTP exchanges for the 4D web server (client requests or server replies).
 This setting lets you optimize exchanges by either privileging speed of execution (less compression) or the amount of compression (less speed).
 The choice of a value depends on the size and type of data exchanged.

 Pass 1 to 9 as value where 1 is the fastest compression and 9 the highest.
 You can also pass -1 to get a compromise between speed and rate of compression.
-By default, the compression level is 1 (faster compression).
+Por defecto, el nivel de compresión es 1 (compresión más rápida).

 ## Umbral de compresión HTTP